Rubber hose animation: Beginnings and rise

+Introduction of sound

+The rubber hose styled film found popularity with the use of its sound.
+While Disney found wild success for the use of music in their Mickey Mouse films, this studio was not the first or only to use sound in their film.
+Following just second to Disney, The Fleischer Brothers (who would eventually help found Red Seal distribution company, later renamed Fleischer Studios) also used musical elements to enhance their films.
+They developed Song Car-Tunes, a project that invited the audience to sing along to a tune throughout the film.
+The bouncing ball that is used in sing-alongs today to bounce word-to-word was introduced by the Fleischer brothers as well.
+Many other creators understood that the frame-by-frame style lent itself well to the addition of music due to the frames being able to be synced perfectly with the corresponding sound.
+Disney, wanting to press this idea even further, developed the Silly Symphonies series.
+Moving away from slapstick humor, this series focused more on the synchronization of the sound.
+This meant that the shorts were tamer with the music being the focal point as opposed to visual gags.

 Decline

-Rubber hose animation gradually faded away as cartoons were made more sophisticated.
-The fad of realism in animation, with the appearance of lifelike anatomy and natural movement, added to more advanced film techniques like Technicolor, led to the decline of the rubber hose style.
+Rubber-hose animation gradually faded away as cartoons were made more sophisticated.
+The fad of realism in animation, with the appearance of lifelike anatomy and natural movement, added to more advanced film techniques like Technicolor, led to the decline of the rubber-hose style.

 Walt Disney's massive success with his first full-length animated feature film Snow White and the Seven Dwarfs, released in 1937, was key in changing the trend.
-In Hollywood, most cartoon studios of the early 30s (many of them founded by former Disney animators) copied this new realistic trend.
+In Hollywood, most cartoon studios of the early 1930s (many of them founded by former Disney animators) copied this new realistic trend.
 In New York, Disney's influence took longer to grab hold.
-Fleischer Studios held to rubber hose style the longest, finally conforming to the more contemporary West Coast animation style by 1940.
+Fleischer Studios held on to the rubber-hose style the longest, finally conforming to the more contemporary West Coast animation style by 1940.

 Influence

-Rubber-hose trademarks eventually appeared in some later cartoons, such as The Warner Siblings from Animaniacs by Warner Bros.
+The rubber-hose style eventually appeared in some later cartoons, such as The Warner Siblings from Animaniacs by Warner Bros.
 Animation.
-It was a major influence in the video game Cuphead and its associated cartoon show.
+It has also been a major influence in video games such as Cuphead (and its animated series adaptation) and Mouse: P.I. for Hire.